BLOG

 Static analysis and dynamic analysis techniques are often used by hackers to learn more about an application and how it works.
 This assists them in identifying attack vectors that can be exploited to uncover app flaws.
 In most cases, this is accomplished by attaching a debugger to the app.

 Debuggers are useful in the development process, but they can also be used for malicious purposes.
-They can provide hackers access to the app's code and its logic.
-Anti-debugging is a method of preventing debuggers from attaching to the application.
+They can provide hackers access to the app's code and the logic behind the code.
+Anti-debugging is a way of preventing debuggers from attaching to the application.

 Anti-debugging techniques allow programs to defend themselves even when they are not being developed in a secure environment.
 To enable an app to identify the existence of a debugger, a number of alternative strategies are used.
 We'll look at some of the most essential ones here.